TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-11-05-5-ways-to-extract-value-from-overmocked-tests.md

 }
 ```

-Does it verify, that `ApiClient::get()` method returns `Response` object?
+Does it verify that the `ApiClient::get()` method returns the `Response` object?
 What if we change the `get` method body?
-Nothing will happen, because this test only **check that our mocking framework works**.
+Nothing will happen because this test only **checks that our mocking framework works**.

 ## ❌

 <br>

-This test case **doesn't test our code at all**, because it overrides our code with made up behavior.
-It's like reading a news headline about "thousands of dead", before learning it's only a prediction if we get hit by a meteorite in a movie.
+This test case **doesn't test our code at all** because it overrides our code with made-up behavior.
+It's like reading a news headline about "thousands of dead" before learning it's only a prediction if we get hit by a meteorite in a movie.

 <br>